Surveying the sector

 The methodology for this part of the income section has changed from previous State of the Sector research.
 This is largely due to the greater amount of grant funding data that is now published in an open data format.
 New resources have become available in recent years including the 360 Giving platform.
 This platform provides support for grant makers to publish their grants data openly, to understand their data and to use the data to create online tools that make grant-making more effective.
 NICVA extracted funding data from 360 Giving which was awarded to organisations in Northern Ireland.

-The data presented in the Workforce section illustrates the size and characteristics of the workforce in the voluntary, community and social enterprise sector in Northern Ireland.
+The data presented in the Workforce section shows the estimated size and characteristics of the workforce in the voluntary, community and social enterprise sector in Northern Ireland.
 The Workforce Survey is typically undertaken every two to three years by NICVA.
 The data used within this section mainly derives from the NICVA’s Workforce Survey 2018 and the NICVA database.
 As the sample is different from previous workforce surveys, direct comparisons to previous year’s results cannot be made with this current survey.